Admissions Open For Community Health Learning Programme (CHLP) 2026-27

 - Provide contact details (email ID and mobile numbers) of two referees

-A SoP is an essay which mentions who you are, your educational background, and work experience.
+A SoP is an essay on who you are, your educational background, work experience and why you want to join the CHLP.

 Importantly it must explain your intent to do the programme and how it will benefit you and the work you do.
 It should be a compelling document and help the selection committee to get an idea of you as a person and your intent to do this programme.
 Please note that it must be in a Word document using Times New Roman, font size 12, with a minimum of 600 and a maximum of 1000 words.
 Overall, it must be a sincere document written by the applicant in simple language.
 If necessary, you can contact the CHLP core team for clarification.
 Please do not use AI tools to formulate your SoP because we would like to hear your own authentic thinking in English or your own language.
 Grammar and styles of sentence formation are not an issue.